Generic selectors

 EZEKIEL 46:1-2 Thus saith the Lord GOD; The gate of the inner court that looketh toward the east shall be shut the six working days; but on the sabbath it shall be opened, and in the day of the new moon it shall be opened.
 2 And the prince shall enter by the way of the porch of that gate without, and shall stand by the post of the gate, and the priests shall prepare his burnt offering and his peace offerings, and he shall worship at the threshold of the gate: then he shall go forth; but the gate shall not be shut until the evening [H6153 = ‘ereḇ].

 Nehemiah shut the gates to Jerusalem to prevent merchants from buying and selling during the Sabbath Day.
 He did this at the evening of the sixth day, which was the beginning of the Sabbath Day observance.
 The gates that Ezekiel mentioned are to the inner court of the Temple.
-These were open during the Sabbath Day to allow people to gather to worship God but He closed them at the evening of the seventh day, which was the end of the Sabbath Day.
+These were open during the Sabbath Day to allow people to gather to worship God but he closed them at the evening of the seventh day, which was the end of the Sabbath Day.

 Sabbath Day observance begins at evening of the sixth day and ends at the evening of the seventh day.
 Sabbath Day observance is a full 24 hours that includes both the nighttime and daytime.